mulesoft-labs/connector-certification-tools/README.md

 ```
 ### Rule Type 'source.java'

 This rule enables the inspections of source java classes.
-In this case, the *accept" expression can be a XPath expression of the file name and an annotation for the classes.
-The *assert" must be a class implementing the org.mule.tools.devkit.sonar.rule.sverifier.SourceTreeVerifier class or either org.mule.tools.devkit.sonar.rule.sverifier.ConnectorClassVerifier.
+In this case, the *accept* expression can be a XPath expression of the file name and an annotation for the classes.
+The *assert* must be a class implementing the org.mule.tools.devkit.sonar.rule.sverifier.SourceTreeVerifier class or either org.mule.tools.devkit.sonar.rule.sverifier.ConnectorClassVerifier.

 ```json
 {